Professor Bernardine Evaristo

 Bernardine's new books are non-fiction - a memoir, Manifesto: On Never Giving Up (Penguin, 2021) and an essay on women of colour in British Art, Feminism (Tate Publishing, 2021).
 Her other books of fiction and verse fiction including Mr Loverman (Penguin 2013), Lara (Bloodaxe 2009), Blonde Roots (Penguin 2008) and The Emperor’s Babe (Penguin 2001).
 Her writing includes drama and other writing for BBC Radio 3 & 4, as well as fiction, poetry, memoir, theatre drama and essays.
 She has also undertaken many editorships and writes literary criticism for the national newspapers and magazines.
 She has edited and guest-edited several publications including the Sunday Times STYLE magazine in July 2020, with a black women & womxn takeover.

 Her writing is focused on African diaspora interests and is characterised by unique temporal, spatial and stylistic experiments that connect and explore the borders of genre, race, gender, culture, history and sexuality.
 She has accepted over 170 invitations to present her work and ideas world-wide and frequently appears at literary events in Britain.
 She has also judged and chaired many literary prizes and founded The Complete Works poetry development scheme for poets of colour in 2007 and the Brunel International African Poetry Prize in 2011.
 She is currently a Sky Arts Ambassador and the the curator of the republication of books from the past with Penguin Books, 'Black Britain: Writing Back', with the first six books published in 2021 and the second in 2022.

 Her first career was in theatre, studying at the Rose Bruford College of Theatre and Performance, and she later earned her PhD in Creative Writing from Goldsmiths, University of London, and has received many other honours, awards, nominations & prestigious selections for her books.
 Two monographs have been published about her writing since 2011.

-In 2009 she was made an MBE in the Queen’s Birthday Honours List for being ‘a major voice in the multicultural panorama of multicultural British literature’.
+In 2009 she was became an MBE in the Queen’s Birthday Honours List for being ‘a major voice in the multicultural panorama of multicultural British literature’.
 This was replaced by an OBE in 2020.